Multi-scale Deep Neural Network (MscaleDNN) for Solving Poisson-Boltzmann Equation in Complex Domains: Effectiveness of various MscaleDNN settings

-In this subsection, we will test different scales for the activation function in MscaleDNNs: \begin{enumerate} \item fully-connected DNN with size \textbf{1-900-900-900-1} (\textbf{normal}). \item MscaleDNN-2 with six subnetworks with size \textbf{1-150-150-150-1} and scale coefficients of $\{1,1,1,1,1,1\}$ (\textbf{MscaleDNN-2(1)}). \item MscaleDNN-2 with three subnetworks with size \textbf{1-300-300-300-1} and scale coefficients of $\{1,2,3\}$. (\textbf{MscaleDNN-2(3)}). \item MscaleDNN-2 with three subnetworks with size \textbf{1-300-300-300-1} and scale coefficients of $\{1,2,4\}$. (\textbf{MscaleDNN-2(4)}). \item MscaleDNN-2 with six subnetworks with size \textbf{1-150-150-150-1} and scale coefficients of $\{1,2,3,4,5,6\}$ (\textbf{MscaleDNN-2(6)}). \item MscaleDNN-2 with six subnetworks with size \textbf{1-150-150-150-1} and scale coefficients of $\{1,2,4,8,16,32\}$ (\textbf{MscaleDNN-2(32)}). \end{enumerate} As shown in Fig. \ref{e3-2}, MscaleDNNs almost perform consistently better than normal DNNs.
+As shown in Fig. \ref{e3-2}, MscaleDNNs almost perform consistently better than normal DNNs.
 Note that with larger-range scale, MscaleDNN solves the problem faster.
 With all scales as $1$, the performance of DNN structure (MscaleDNN-2(1)) is much worse than those with multiscales in solving elliptic PDEs.
 Therefore, with the subnetwork structures with different scales, the MscaleDNN is able to achieve a faster convergence.
 These experiments show that MscaleDNNs with proper scales are more efficient in solving PDE problems and the selection of the scales are not too sensitive.

 With these numerical experiments, we have demonstrated that MscaleDNN is much more efficient to solve elliptic PDEs and the preferred network is MscaleDNN-2 with the compact support function $\phi(x)$, which will be used for the rest of the paper for solving Poisson and PB equations in complex and/or singular domains.